ibm-cloud-docs/account/orgs_spaces.md

 <dl>
 <dt>Spaces</dt>
-<dd>A sub-group within an org that you can use to organize applications, services, and users.
+<dd>A subgroup within an org that you can use to organize applications, services, and users.
 Spaces are tied to a specific region in {{site.data.keyword.Bluemix_notm}}. </dd>
 <dt>Users</dt>
 <dd>The role with basic permission in orgs and spaces.
 You must be assigned to an org before you can be granted other permissions to the spaces within the org.
 For more details, see [Cloud Foundry access](/docs/account?topic=account-cfaccess).</dd>
 <dt>Domains</dt>